 On June 10, 2014, in Rea v.
 Blue Shield of California, 226 Cal.
 App.
 4th 1209 (2014), the California Court of Appeal ruled in favor of our client, reversing the trial court and holding that the California Mental Health Parity Act required Blue Shield to provide all medically necessary treatment for people suffering from severe mental illnesses, including anorexia and bulimia.
 Blue Shield sought review of the ruling by the California Supreme Court, but the request was denied.
 As a result, both the federal and state courts have taken consistent positions regarding the interpretation of the Mental Health Parity Act.

-I am a staunch advocate for those suffering from eating disorders and other mental illnesses because I believe that with the right treatment, these are illness from which a person can fully recover.
-I believe that insurance companies should be forced to honor their contractual obligations with their insureds by recognizing what the medical community has already recognized; that mental illnesses are serious, debilitating conditions that deserve the same treatment as physical ailments.
-Through the work I have done, I have seen firsthand that recovery is possible.
-My biggest reward through my work has been to watch many of my former clients go on to lead full, happy and healthy lives after receiving the treatment to which they were entitled.
+We are staunch advocates for those suffering from eating disorders and other mental illnesses because we believe that with the right treatment, these are illness from which a person can fully recover.
+We believe that insurance companies should be forced to honor their contractual obligations with their insureds by recognizing what the medical community has already recognized; that mental illnesses are serious, debilitating conditions that deserve the same treatment as physical ailments.
+Through the work we have done, we have seen firsthand that recovery is possible.
+Our biggest reward has been to watch many of our former clients go on to lead full, happy and healthy lives after receiving the treatment to which they were entitled.

 Contact our firm today and speak with an attorney you can trust.

 “Your kindness will never be forgotten.”- Lori & David

 “First of all, I want to express my extreme gratitude for probably saving my daughter's life.”- Anonymous